soliedra/SerialMoveServoToPosition/README.md

 - [Pololu QTR-1RC] (https://www.pololu.com/product/2459) to make a DIY Quad encoder that can do 32 CPR in the output shaft (not the motor's)
 - A 12V geared DC motor from a battery drill.
 Output speed approx 600rpm.
 - 12V 7000mAh Lead battery.
 This DIY Servo Motor needs 34 Ams for a split of a second to start moving big loads.
 Under normal operation it consumes 2 Amps.
 But the initial stroke is important to reach the target position inmediately.
+- An additional battery (minimum 7V to power the Arduino board)
 ##Connections:
 ###VNH519MotorDriver: